 To secure the project, LED offered Shaw and other parties a performance-based grant of up to \$32.5 million to offset building and infrastructure costs.
 Grant funds are to be provided on a reimbursement basis after expenditures are verified and approved by the State.
-As of the report date, \$1.5 million in expenditures had been reimbursed by the State.
+As of the report date, \$1.5 million in expenditures had been reimbursed by the State to the Lake Charles Harbor and Terminal for the relocation of an office building.